-- Download our simple Spirit of Lockdown storybook - Bring together others in your organisation, neighbourhood or network to make the story of how you responded and the spirit you want to take forward - Share your Spirit of Lockdown using #SpiritOfLockdown or emailing us at hello@relationshipsproject.org and encourage others to do the same ommunity responses have varied from place to place.
+Download our simple Spirit of Lockdown

+Bring together others in your organisation, neighbourhood or network to make the story of how you responded and the spirit

+Share your Spirit of Lockdown using #SpiritOfLockdown or emailing us at hello@relationshipsproject.org and encourage others to do the same ommunity responses have varied from place to place.
 A wider and stronger framework is needed to support and grow the community activity without owning or controlling it.
 Local government is the best placed public institution but we all vote, pay rates and have a part to play in influencing the local agenda.